Enis Bytyqi

 Enis Bytyqi (born 18 February 1997) is a Kosovan professional footballer who plays as a forward for 1.
 FC Magdeburg II.
 Having made four appearances for the Germany U18 team, he represented Kosovo at U21 level.

 Early life

-Bytyqi was born in Dushanovë near Lugina e Preshevës in former Yugoslavia to Albanian parents from Kosovo.
+Bytyqi was born in Dushanovë near Prizren in former Yugoslavia to Albanian parents from Kosovo.
 At the age 2, he fled from the Kosovo War to Germany with his parents.

 Club career

 Early career

 Bytyqi started his youth career with Burger BC 08 in 2006 spending three years there.
 In 2009, he moved to 1.
 FC Magdeburg where he played for the under-17 side during the 2013–14 season scoring a hat-trick in the Junior Championship U17 relegation play-offs against Eintracht Norderstedt U17 side in a 5–1 away victory of his side.
 After scoring 45 goals in the U17 team's season, he caught the attention of major clubs and ended up signing for Werder Bremen in July 2014.

 He started the season with under-19 side of Werder Bremen and scored the only goal in a 3–1 loss against Eintracht Braunschweig U-19.
 Then in the second game week he managed to score a hat-trick against Dynamo Dresden U-19 and his side won the match 5–2.
 He was a key player of the team playing 22 games as a starter in which he was substituted off on 9 occasions and scored 14 goals during the 2014–15 season.